bnb-chain/go-sdk/ReadMe.md

 - NewMnemonicPathKeyManager.
 The difference between `NewMnemonicKeyManager` is that you can use custom keypath to generate different `keyManager` while using the same mnemonic.
 5 levels in BIP44 path: "purpose' / coin_type' / account' / change / address_index", "purpose' / coin_type'" is fixed as "44'/714'/", you can customize the rest part.
 - NewKeyStoreKeyManager.
 You should provide a keybase json file and you password, you can download the key base json file when your create a wallet account.
 - NewPrivateKeyManager.
 You should provide a Hex encoded string of your private key.
 - NewLedgerKeyManager.
-You must have a ledger device with binance ledger app and connect it to your machine.
+You must have a ledger device with BNB Beacon Chain ledger app and connect it to your machine.

 Examples: